Principles of computer systems

 The course is intellectually challenging and fast-paced, and it requires a solid background in operating systems, databases, networking, programming languages, and computer architecture.
 The basic courses on these topics teach how the elemental parts of modern systems work, and this course picks up where the basic courses leave off.
 To do well, a student must master the material taught in the following courses:

-- CS-200 Computer architecture
+- CS-202 Computer Systems

-- CS-300 Data-intensive systems
+- CS-300 Data-Intensive Systems

 Recommended courses

-The following EPFL courses cover material that significantly helps students taking this course, however they are not strictly required:
+The following EPFL courses cover material that significantly helps students taking this course, however they are not required:

-- CS-470: Advanced computer architecture
+- CS-470: Advanced Computer Architecture

 Learning Outcomes